jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Simple deployment interface][5]

 Simple deployment works by directly deploying the contents of the Git repository, using the `manifest.yml` file to tell it how to deploy to Bluemix.
-Your app will build and deploy in a few seconds.
+Your app will deploy in a few seconds.
 Click on the link to the deployed app to give it a look:

 ![Simple view up close][6]